 For the last 18 months, lots of people have been getting large refunds from payday loans, see How to ask for a payday loan refund.
 The good news is the process is exactly the same for doorstep loans – the regulator’s definition of affordability is the same for all sorts of lending.

 That article has template letters for complaining and it describes what you need to do and when to take your case to the Financial Ombudsman.
-You can use that letter – just delete the word “payday” – but also see if their are any special doorstap lening points to add, see below.
+You can use the payday loan refunds template letters – just delete the word “payday”!
+But also read the following Special Points…

-Special points that may apply to Provident and other doorstep lenders
+Special points for Provident and other doorstep lenders

 - “My collector said I needed to change some things on my application otherwise it wouldn’t be approved”;